 As a UX designer, I have closely collaborated with a UX researcher and a visual designer and led a collaborative and user-centered design process in the center.
 The design and strategy workshops I facilitated helped us think beyond the status quo and strengthen our design strategy.
 It was an eight-week short-term project though, I designed signature experience concepts and created a prototype that is backed by research and filled with creativity.

 This project helped our clients further their mission and make a positive difference on our climate, human rights, and planet through product design.
 We distilled so much diversity and complexity into clear graphics that created a hi-fi prototype for developer hand-off and a showcase to secure the financial investment.
-The clients were thrilled by the product and appreciated they now understood what the user-centered design means through this project.
-As a UX designer passionate about the user-centered design process, it meant a lot to me.

 An investment approach that looks at the environmental and social impact of a company's actions, products, and leaders.
 A growing number of people want to make money, but not at the cost of the causes and values they support.
 However, information on company values can be unreliable, limited, and challenging to obtain.
 Our goal was to design and prototype an engaging, visually stunning HERO Index website, which the clients will use to secure development funding.